6 Foods That Behave Like Addictive Drugs In Your Body

 Sugar and fat

 Over a decade ago researchers studied what happened when you gave a three-month-old baby a sugary treat while staring in their eyes.
-When a group of people entered the room including the adult who fed the baby sugar water, the baby scanned and focused only on the “sugar dealer,” demonstrating how early in life sugar addiction can be identified.

 Sugar and fat may be the reason that chocolate is a food that has been described to have addictive potential.